Vikas2004/maven-java-app/README.md

 # maven-java-app
 This is a maven java application.

-## Command to create MAven Project:
+## Command to create Maven Project:

 - Open powershell and use the following command.
 ```mvn archetype:generate```